groboclown/nightjar-mesh/examples/aws-ecs-tags/README.md

 # Example CloudFormation Templates

+*In Progress.
+This is expected to start with a single mesh, expand to include a central discovery-map creator, then have multiple namespaces with their own gateways.*

 Here you will find example CloudFormation template files that construct an ECS configuration that uses a Nightjar container loaded into the configuration.

 You should carefully review the templates to ensure: